cosmos/cosmos-sdk/docs/core/upgrade.md

 }
 ```

-Using this information, the SDK will be able to detect when modules with newer versions are introduced to the app.
+This information is used by the Cosmos SDK to detect when modules with newer versions are introduced to the app.

 ### Consensus Version
-The consensus version is defined on each app module by the module developer.
-It serves as the breaking change version of the module.
-The consensus version helps to inform the SDK on which modules need to be upgraded.
-For example, if the bank module was version 2 and an upgrade introduces bank module 3, the SDK will know to upgrade the bank module and run its "version 2 to 3" migration script.
+The consensus version is defined on each app module by the module developer and serves as the breaking change version of the module.
+The consensus version informs the SDK on which modules need to be upgraded.
+For example, if the bank module was version 2 and an upgrade introduces bank module 3, the SDK upgrades the bank module and runs the "version 2 to 3" migration script.

 ### Version Map
 The version map is a mapping of module names to consensus versions.
 The map is persisted to x/upgrade's state for use during in-place migrations.
 When migrations finish, the updated version map is persisted to state.

 ## Upgrade Handlers

-Upgrades utilize an `UpgradeHandler` to facilitate migrations. `UpgradeHandler`s are functions implemented by the app developer that conform to the following function signature.
-These functions retrieve the `VersionMap` from x/upgrade's state, and return the new `VersionMap` to be stored in x/upgrade after the upgrade.
+Upgrades use an `UpgradeHandler` to facilitate migrations.
+The `UpgradeHandler` functions implemented by the app developer must conform to the following function signature.
+These functions retrieve the `VersionMap` from x/upgrade's state and return the new `VersionMap` to be stored in x/upgrade after the upgrade.
 The diff between the two `VersionMap`s determines which modules need upgrading.

 ```golang
 type UpgradeHandler func(ctx sdk.Context, plan Plan, fromVM VersionMap) (VersionMap, error)
 ```

-Inside these functions, you should perform any upgrade logic you wish to include in the provided `plan`.
-All upgrade handler functions should end with the following line of code:
+Inside these functions, you must perform any upgrade logic to include in the provided `plan`.
+All upgrade handler functions must end with the following line of code:

 ```golang
   return app.mm.RunMigrations(ctx, cfg, fromVM)